KomodoHQ/komodo-operations-handbook/our-tools-and-tech.md

 **As outlined in the [Security Policy](#security-policy) - please exercise reasonable due diggilence when installing software on your Mac.**

 ## Project Development

 Some elements that exist on every project are detailed here.
 Please follow these conventions.

 ### Git, Git Flow and Pull Requests / Peer Review

-At Komodo, just about all our projects use Git for source control (theres some super legacy mercurial, but nothing from the last 5 years).
+At Komodo, just about all our projects use Git for source control (there's some super legacy mercurial, but nothing from the last 5 years).
 Please use Git everywhere!

 For greenfield projects, please create the project on [GitHub](https://github.com/).
 Most existing projects are on [Bitbucket](https://bitbucket.org/dashboard/overview) - we may consider migrating the active ones to GitHub next year, but for now, please carry on using BitBucket for these.